-Just the (Legal) Tip No. 9 - You gotta keep em separated!
+Legal Tip Tuesday No. 9 – You gotta keep em separated!

 I’m a firm believer in protecting your a$$ets.
 But there is a right way and a wrong way to do it.
 We see so many business, large and small, making the mistake of mixing their personal and business expenses and assets; which can create a serious problems down the line.
 The key: keep your personal and business assets and liabilities separated!
 You don’t want to create a situation of an “alter ego” or give anyone the opportunity to “pierce the corporate veil”.
 Always be careful to avoid the commingling of your business and personal assets.